-The Committee also looks forward to the partnership with the Norman Public Schools for the School Resource Officer (SRO) Program as a part of the PSST extension, the replacement of the radio system and the construction of the new Emergency Operations Center (EOC).
+The Committee also looks forward to the partnership with the Norman Public Schools for the School Resource Officer (SRO) Program as a part of the PSST extension.
+However, the Committee is concerned that the original hiring plan of the SROs has not been implemented as planned due to budget constraints.